 St. Patrick’s Day Activities for Busy Teachers!

-It’s that time of year again!
-St. Patrick’s Day!
+It’s that time of year again, St. Patrick’s Day!
 The one time of year where people across the world celebrate St. Patrick and the Irish culture.
-I have many great memories of St. Patrick’s Day as a child, however as a teacher, it’s a different story.
-You see it’s probably the busiest time of year as a teacher.
-If you’re like me, you are scrambling to get curriculum standards taught before the end of the year, as well as writing student report cards!
+I have many great memories of St. Patrick’s Day as a child; however as a teacher, it’s a different story.
+You see, it’s probably the busiest time of year for a teacher.
+We are scrambling to get curriculum standards taught before the end of the year student, while trying to still teach the fun stuff!

-Although I personally love St. Patrick’s Day (I’m Irish after all), I started to dread it as a teacher because I am so busy juggling my many other teaching responsibilities this time of year!
-During my first few years of teaching, I started with the tissue paper shamrocks, hoping to cover some Art curriculum standards.
+Although I personally love St. Patrick’s Day (I’m Irish after all), as a teacher I am so busy juggling my many other teaching responsibilities that I felt like it was just one more thing to squeeze in to my teaching day!
+During my first few years of teaching, I started with the tissue paper shamrocks (hoping to cover some Art curriculum standards).
 Boy was that a mess and my classroom smelled like glue for a week!
-After a few years, I moved to my students researching and writing a newspaper article about the life of St. Patrick.
-Yes, I was still covering some curriculum standards!
-I realized quickly that my students were bored stiff by this activity.
-They’d learned about St. Patrick EVERY year since they probably began their education!
-I knew I needed to come up with something that was fun, covered curriculum standards, was low prep for us busy teachers and a quick ‘go to’ every year!
+I then moved to researching and writing a newspaper article about the life of St. Patrick.
+Yes, I was covering some writing curriculum standards but I realized quickly that my students were not as engaged as I wanted them to be with this lesson.
+I knew it was time that I needed to come up with a lesson that was fun, low prep for the busy time of year I was facing and covered curriculum standards.
+I wanted a high interest and a quick ‘go to’ lesson that could be re-used every year!

 Knowing my students love a fun contest, I decided that they would learn about St. Patrick and Irish history by embarking on an Amazing Race!
 My students are highly engaged during this activity and have a lot of fun learning about why we celebrate St. Patrick’s day around the world!